dimalypai/mil-masters-thesis-chalmers/docs/report/01_Introduction.md

 * Core (also referred to as System FC), STG and C-\- (Cmm) in GHC (The Glasgow Haskell Compiler).
 Core is a simple functional language (much smaller than Haskell) that is used for optimisations and further code generation
-  \cite{GHCCore} TODO: fix cite.
+  \cite{GHCCore}.
 STG is an intermediate representation produced from Core and it's intention is to define how to efficiently implement Haskell on standard hardware \cite{STG}.
 C-- is a C-like portable assembly language \cite{Cmm} and is an example of the three-address code.
 * Register transfer language (RTL) in GCC (GNU Compiler Collection) is a low-level intermediate representation with a syntax inspired by Lisp lists (<https://gcc.gnu.org/onlinedocs/gccint/RTL.html>).
 It is a language for an